Antoninj/biometrics-project/README.md

 ## Performance evaluation

-We will assess the perfomance of our system in verification mode using the all-against-all strategy in both single and multi template settings
+We will assess the perfomance of our system in verification mode using the all-against-all strategy in both single and multi template settings.

 ##  Datasets